 So what’s the next piece of the puzzle?

 Research in sport psychology and other fields has verified that imaging and experiencing detail can dramatically affect performance.
-This principle is used to prepare Olympic athletes, racing car drivers, pilots and many other athletes.
+This principle is used to prepare Olympic athletes, racing car drivers, pilots, and many other athletes.

 Let’s look at this in more detail.

-I challenge you: If Over 30 days, you practise visualisation and you imagine yourself experiencing something new, or affirming an additional, recent belief like “I am an athlete or I am a great public speaker”, slowly but surely you are creating a new mindset.
-In the end, it is about where you put your thoughts and energy that allows you to change and perform.
+I challenge you: If over 30 days, you practice visualization and imagine yourself experiencing something new or affirming an additional, recent belief like “I am an athlete” or “I am a great public speaker,” slowly but surely, you are creating a new mindset.
+In the end, it’s about where you put your thoughts and energy that allows you to change and perform.

-We can make these actions happen by accessing our subconscious mind where we are not using the limited resources of our conscious mind or our cerebral cortex (our decision making/executive part of our brain).
+We can make these actions happen by accessing our subconscious mind, where we are not using the limited resources of our conscious mind or our cerebral cortex (our decision-making/executive part of our brain).
 The ability to keep unwanted thoughts away and remain focused on the task at hand is critical.

 These thoughts are resourceful.
-Letting your mind wander to the stage of the race where you are getting off the bike after 90km and worrying about the transition to running the 21.2km is not helpful.
-You need to simply focus on what you are doing then and there in that moment and quiet your brain.
-The ability to prevent the un-resourceful distractions is a key pillar in peak performance.
+Letting your mind wander to the stage of the race where you are getting off the bike after 90 km and worrying about the transition to running the 21.2 km is not helpful.
+You need to simply focus on what you are doing then and there at that moment and quiet your brain.
+The ability to prevent unresourceful distractions is a key pillar in peak performance.

 At the 2000 Summer Olympics, Wilkinson, who was still in pain from her foot injury, was in eighth place after the first of five dives in the platform diving finals.
 Remarkably, she earned the first gold medal for a female American platform diver since 1964.
 This is the power of the brain.